Broughton-in-Furness

-Broughton in Furness is a market town in the civil parish of Broughton West in the South Lakeland district of Cumbria, England.
+Broughton in Furness is a market town in the civil parish of Broughton West in the Westmorland and Furness district of Cumbria, England.
 It had a population of 529 at the 2011 Census.
-It is located on the south western boundary of England's Lake District National Park in the Furness region of Cumbria, which was originally part of Lancashire before 1974.
+It is located on the south western boundary of England's Lake District National Park, and in the Furness region, which was historically part of Lancashire.

 History

+The name Broughton derives from the Old English brōctūn meaning 'settlement by the brook'.

-Broughton in Furness is mentioned in the Domesday Book as one of the townships forming the Manor of Hougun held by Tostig Godwinson, Earl of Northumbria.
+Broughton in Furness is mentioned in the Domesday Book of 1086 as one of the townships forming the Manor of Hougun held by Tostig Godwinson, Earl of Northumbria.
 Dating from around the eleventh century, the original settlement grew to become the local market town for both fishing and agriculture.
 Wool was particularly important for the town's development.
 The town was given a charter in 1575.

-Market Square was formally laid out in 1760 by John Gilpin Sawrey, the Lord of the Manor, who lived at Broughton Tower,a large mansion just a short distance from the Square.
+The Market Square was formally laid out in 1760 by John Gilpin Sawrey, the Lord of the Manor, who lived at Broughton Tower, a large mansion just a short distance from the Square.
+Key developments around the Market Square included the Old Town Hall.

 In the 1990s the A595 road was diverted in an attempt to improve the environment of the town and help it retain its rural feel.

 Governance

-With Cumbria having retained its two-tier local authority structure, Broughton is located within the Cumbria County Council and the South Lakeland District Council areas.
-In 1976 the parish councils of Broughton West, Dunnerdale-with-Seathwaite, and Angerton were merged, creating Duddon Parish Council.
+Broughton-in-Furness forms part of the civil parish of Broughton West.
+There are two tiers of local government covering Broughton West, at parish and unitary authority level: Duddon Parish Council and Westmorland and Furness Council.
+The parish council is a grouped parish council covering the three parishes of Broughton West, Angerton and Dunnerdale-with-Seathwaite.
+The parish council meets at the Victory Hall on Station Road in Broughton.